lgibelli/singularity-docs/running_services.rst

 into a container and running it.
 The service we will be packaging is an API server that converts a web page into a PDF, and can be found `here <https://github.com/alvarcarto/url-to-pdf-api>`__.
-The final example can be found `here on GitHub <https://github.com/bauerm97/instance-example>`_, and `here on SingularityHub <https://singularity-hub.org/collections/bauerm97/instance-example/>`_.
+The final example can be found `here on GitHub <https://github.com/bauerm97/instance-example>`_.
 If you wish to just download the final image directly from Singularity Hub, simply run ``singularity pull shub://bauerm97/instance-example``.